top of page

 .png)

-By optimizing the website for engagement and ease of use, I recognized the potential for digital platforms to drive real-world change.
-This insight will shape future projects by ensuring that social good platforms remain adaptable, scalable, and equipped with data-driven strategies to maximize their long-term impact.
+By optimizing the website for engagement and ease of use, I uncovered the potential for digital platforms to create meaningful real-world change.
+This realization reinforced the importance of building adaptable, scalable solutions equipped with data-driven strategies to sustain long-term impact.

-i.am.You emphasized the power of storytelling in digital experiences.
-Through user research and community engagement, we learned that people connect deeply with authentic, relatable content.
-We aim to integrate more human-centered design strategies, leveraging real stories to create meaningful interactions and inspire action.
+The i.am.You project highlighted the power of storytelling in shaping digital experiences.
+Through user research and community engagement, we discovered that people connect most deeply with authentic, relatable content.
+Moving forward, we aim to integrate more human-centered design strategies, leveraging real stories to spark meaningful interactions, build empathy, and inspire collective action.

 Project overview